-This document constitutes the work programme for grants in the sense of Article 128(1) of the Financial Regulation (Regulation (EU, Euratom) No 966/2012) in the following sections concerning grants awarded directly without a call for proposals: 5.3.2
+This document constitutes the work programme for grants in the sense of Article 128(1) of the Financial Regulation (Regulation (EU, Euratom) No 966/2012) in the following sections concerning grants awarded directly without a call for proposals: 0

 1. Title/basic act/ CRIS number "UNRWA: EU Contribution to the United Nations Relief and Works Agency for Palestine Refugees (UNRWA) 2016 Programme Budget" CRIS number: ENI/2016/370-281 financed under European Neighbourhood Instrument.
-2. Zone benefiting from the Palestine 2 action/location The action shall be carried out at the following location: Palestine Refugee camps in UNRWA's 5 fields of operation: West Bank, Gaza Strip, Syria, Lebanon and Jordan.
+2. Zone benefiting from the action/location Palestine The action shall be carried out at the following location: Palestine Refugee camps in UNRWA's 5 fields of operation: West Bank, Gaza Strip, Syria, Lebanon and Jordan.
 3. Programming document The Single Support Framework for 2014-15 (extended till the end of 2016) envisages specific temporary support measures to contribute to maintaining the viability of the two-state solution.
-4. Sector of concentration/ thematic area Temporary support measures: Financial Support to UNRWA's 2016 Programme Budget 5.
-Amounts Total estimated cost: EUR 650,591,034 concerned Total amount of EU budget contribution EUR 102,000,000 (comprising EUR 82,000,000 from the initial Financing Decision C(2016)1359 plus EUR 20,000,000 from this modifying decision).
-This action is co-financed in parallel co-financing by: Other donors to UNRWA for an amount of EUR 568,591,034 6.
-Aid modality(ies) and implementation modality(ies) Project Modality Indirect management with UNRWA (or direct management - grants - direct award to UNRWA) 7.
-DAC code(s) 72010 72010 8.
-Markers (from CRIS DAC form) General policy objective Not targeted Significant objective Main objective , Participation development/good governance \boxtimes Aid to environment \boxtimes Gender equality (including Women In Development) \boxtimes Trade Development \boxtimes Reproductive, Maternal, New born and child health \boxtimes RIO Convention markers Not targeted Significant objective Main objective Biological diversity \boxtimes Combat desertification \boxtimes Climate change mitigation \boxtimes Climate change adaptation \boxtimes 9.
-Global Public Goods and Challenges (GPGC) thematic flagships N/A
+4. Sector of concentration/ thematic area Temporary support measures: Financial Support to UNRWA's Regular Budget 5.
+Amounts concerned Total estimated cost: EUR 650,591,034 Total amount of EU budget contribution EUR 82,000,000.00.
+This action is co-financed in parallel co-financing by: Other donors to UNRWA for an amount of EUR 568,591,034